Crow’s Feet Botox in Walnut Creek

 Physician-performed Botox for crow’s feet and eye contours at NeuroBeauty Clinic in Walnut Creek

-A physician-guided approach to eye contours
+A physician-guided approach to Botox for eye contours

 The skin around the eyes is thin, expressive, and anatomically delicate.
 Botox in this area requires careful planning because the muscles around the eyes contribute not only to crow’s feet, but also to smiling, squinting, eyelid support, and brow position.